 An eBCS AP that supports forwarding service shall declare its ability to forward by including the E-BCS Parameters element (see 9.4.2.bc.2 (E-BCS AP Parameters)) in the Beacon and broadcast Probe Response frames that it transmits.

-An eBCS AP that supports forwarding and is capable of embedding the requested metadata shall indicate its ability to support embedding by setting the corresponding subfield in the E-BCS Parameters element to 1 and shall append the requested metadata to the content received from the STA before forwarding it to the remote destination.
+An eBCS AP that supports forwarding and is capable of embedding shall indicate its ability to support embedding by setting the Metadata Embedding Supported subfield in the E-BCS Parameters element to 1 and shall append metadata to the HLP content received from the STA before forwarding it to the remote destination.

-NOTE—The format of the embedded metadata is out of scope of this standard and can be based on a relationship (if present) with the remote destination.
+NOTE 1—The content and the format of the embedded metadata is out of scope of this standard and can be based on a relationship with the remote destination.

+NOTE 2 – Upon receiving an UL eBCS frame from an unassociated eBCS STA, a forwarding eBCS AP (or a switch with which the eBCS AP is affiliated with) generates an IP packet intended for the remote destination specified in the frame.

 An eBCS AP that supports forwarding but does not support embedding of the requested metadata shall not forward the frame to the remote destination if the No Forwarding Without Embedding subfield in the E-BCS Parameters element carried in the UL eBCS frame is set to 1.
 Otherwise the AP shall forward the frame to the remote destination identified in the frame.

 In order to prevent denial-of-service attacks or injection attacks directed towards the remote destination, an eBCS AP that supports forwarding service should perform source authentication and validate the frame signature.
-Furthermore, eBCS APs should throttle the number or the frequency of uplink frames it forwards to a remote server.
+Furthermore, eBCS APs should throttle the number or the frequency of uplink frames it forwards to a remote destination to defend against such attacks.

-An eBCS AP that authenticates the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the E-BCS Parameters element that it transmits.
+An eBCS AP that authenticates the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the E-BCS Parameters element that it transmits (see Table 9-bc1 (Encoding of UL Authentication Mode subfield)).

-An eBCS AP that does not perform authentication of the transmitter shall forward the frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Timestamp field or the Frame Signature field.
+NOTE – An eBCS AP that does not perform authentication of the transmitter forwards an UL eBCS frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Timestamp field or the Frame Signature field.

-An eBCS AP may limit the number or frequency of eBCS UL frames it forwards to a remote destination and shall provide an indication of the throttling scheme in the E-BCS Parameters element that it transmits.
+An eBCS AP that limits the number or frequency of eBCS UL frames it forwards to a remote destination shall provide an indication of the throttling scheme in the E-BCS Parameters element that it transmits (see Table 9-bc2 (Encoding of UL Limiting Mode subfield)).

 NOTE—Forwarding service is best effort and an eBCS AP that supports forwarding service is not required to forward a STA’s data to the destination identified in the STA’s UL eBCS frame if the conditions indicated by the AP (such as authentication and/or throttling) are not satisfied or for other reasons.